hima-97/ECG-Arrhythmia-Classification/README.md

 3. Split and save the dataset into training and testing sets based on inter-patient paradigm.
 4. Segmentation of the ECG signals into individual heartbeats and extraction of the heatbeat features using the extractors defined in the ```_/src/feature_extraction_utils_``` directory.
 5. Ranking and selecting features by mutual information and constructing feature datasets for training and testing.
-6. Training and testing the Random Forest classifier.
+6. Training, validating, and testing the Random Forest classifier.